Freight Rail Policy Stance: Congress should not increase truck size or weight limits.

 Due to concerns about the uncompensated damage trucks cause to our highways, Congress maintains reasonable limits on the size of trucks on the Interstate Highway System – at 80,000 pounds in weight and no more than two, 28-foot trailers for total length.

-In April 2016, the U.S. Department of Transportation (DOT) released the final results of a study examining the impact of increasing current federal truck size and weight limits and further concluded that no changes to federal policy on truck size and weights should be made.
+In 2016, the U.S. Department of Transportation (DOT) released the final results of a comprehensive study examining the impact of increasing current federal truck size and weight limits and further concluded that no changes to federal policy on truck size and weights should be made.

 These limits make good sense.
-The fuel taxes and other highway-related fees that heavy trucks pay fall far short of covering the costs of the highway damage they cause.
+The fuel taxes and other highway-related fees that commercial trucks pay fall far short of covering the costs of the highway damage they cause.
 Any federal program that increases federal truck size limits will further subsidize commercial highway users at the expense of taxpayers, exacerbate deterioration of crumbling infrastructure and disadvantage a critical freight rail industry.

 In contrast to trucks, freight railroads offer a sustainable and efficient way to move cargo across the country while operating on privately owned infrastructure they have invested billions into maintaining and upgrading.